As King Kong

 Representing a new breed of video game, Peter Jackson’s King Kong is one of the first interactive titles conceived by an A-list movie director.
 Working with developer Ubisoft, Jackson provided creative direction for the game.

 The player begins the game in first-person mode, playing Jack Driscoll as he escapes the tribal fortress with his friends and flees into the jungle in search of actress Ann Darrow, who’s been abducted by the giant ape.
-Along the way, Driscoll must race across creaking rope bridges, enter dank caves, and escape on river rafts, all the while defending Ann and his friends from humongous millipedes, Velociraptors, and ferocious
+Along the way, Driscoll must race across creaking rope bridges, enter dank caves, and escape on river rafts, all the while defending Ann and his friends from humongous millipedes, Velociraptors

-T. rexes, using 1933-style guns, spears, and tusks, or by employing such diversionary tactics as igniting grass fires.
+, using 1933-style guns, spears, and tusks, or by employing such diversionary tactics as igniting grass fires.

 For the rest of the game, the player controls the hulking frame of Kong in third-person mode.
 Whether he’s bounding across the jungle floor or the streets of New York on his knuckles and feet, or swinging through chasms and tall gullies while clinging to vine-covered cliff walls or the sides of buildings, Kong’s simian movements-supervised by Jackson-are as explosive and realistic as they are in the film.
 Jackson and the gamemakers chose the dual perspectives so that the player would experience both helplessness and ultimate power, the two primary visceral emotions engendered by the film.